 If in some fit of bravado you choose the latter option, you’re definitely going to need to know this word:

 Although menus will almost always have an English counterpart, these food words are useful.

 - Vegetarian: mang sa wirat (“mahng sah weerat”) — this isn’t always understood.
 You may be better off simply asking to “eat red” as the monks do.
-Many vegetarian Thai dishes contain either fish sauce, oyster sauce, or egg.
+Many vegetarian Thai dishes may still contain either fish sauce, oyster sauce, egg, or all three!

 The idea of vegetarianism isn’t widespread in Thailand, although lots of backpacker restaurants along the so-called Banana Pancake Trail often cater to vegetarians.

 Tip: Red lettering on a yellow sign often indicate a gin jay food stall or restaurant